 Dr. Jeanne Zaino specializes in public sector, government, and media and entertainment.
 Her experience includes extensive work with public policy building in federal and local state government and higher education entities.
 Dr. Zaino has more than 25 years of experience across a range of complex and often high-profile strategy, operations and transformation initiatives.
 She is regarded as an expert on electoral politics, and her ideas are widely used in governments, industries and organizations throughout the world.

-As a member of the Political Science and International Studies faculty at Iona College, Dr. Zaino teaches courses in American government, voting, elections, public opinion, political parties, presidency, congress, the courts, civil liberties, constitutional law and research methods.
-During her tenure at Iona College she has served as Chair of the Political Science Department, Director of the Honors Program and Interim Dean of the School of Arts and Science.
+As a member of the Political Science and International Studies faculty at Iona University, Dr. Zaino teaches courses in American government, voting, elections, public opinion, political parties, presidency, congress, the courts, civil liberties, constitutional law and research methods.
+During her tenure at Iona University she has served as Chair of the Political Science Department, Director of the Honors Program and Interim Dean of the School of Arts and Science.

 Her work has been published in journals as varied as Campaigns and Elections, Journal of Politics, Journal of Political Science Education, Dispute Resolution Journal, Education Week, Journal of Pastoral Counseling and The Chronicles of Higher Education.
 She is the author of Adventures in Social Research: Data Analysis Using SPSS and Core Concepts in American Government.